cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 Open `main.py` and take a look at the generated content.

-At the bottom you'll find the `main` function, it initializes Cogment's context, registers the `random_agent` actor's implementation, then starts the service itsef on tcp port 9000 and await for its termination.
+At the bottom you'll find the `main` function, it initializes Cogment's context, registers the `random_agent` actor's implementation, then starts the service itsef on tcp port 9000 and awaits its termination.

 > Cogment's python sdk leverages Python's [asynchronous features](https://docs.python.org/3/library/asyncio-task.html){target=\_blank}, you'll need a basic understanding of them.